Early

 Vygotsky, L. S. (1978).
 Mind in society: The development of higher

 psychological processes (M. Cole, V. John-Steiner, S. Scribner, & E. Souberman, Eds.).
-Cambridge, MA: Harvard University Press.
+Harvard University Press.

 Washington, V. (2015).
 Diversity and inclusion in early care and